-STEWARD'S ROLE: Often a member will contact a steward because they are dealing with multiple issues.
-Some may relate to their rights under the collective agreement; some may be related to job evaluation and whether they believe their role is not properly classified.
-They may simply want to understand more about the SES/U system or their job description.
-You can refer them to the job evaluation team for assistance with any job evaluation-related questions.
-If the member is agreeable, you may request to join the preliminary meeting with our Job Evaluation Analyst to learn more, particularly if the issues they are facing have a high level of overlap such as their classification, workload and overtime, which are commonly overlapping concerns raised by members.
+Often a member will contact a steward because they are dealing with multiple issues.
+Some issues may relate to their rights under the collective agreement, rather than job evaluation.
+Other issues may directly relate to job evaluation; for example, they believe their role is improperly classified, or they want to understand more about the SES/U system or their job description.
+You can refer them to the job evaluation team (jec@usw1998.ca) for assistance if any of their issues appear to overlap with job evaluation.

+If the member is agreeable, you may request to join the preliminary meeting with our Job Evaluation Analyst to learn more, particularly if the issues they are facing have a high level of overlap such as their classification, workload, and overtime, which are concerns commonly raised together by members.
 The job evaluation team regularly works with Stewards and Grievance Officers to better address the concerns that members raise.

-MANAGER-INITIATED RECLASSIFICATIONS (MIR)
+Manager-Initiated Reclassifications (MIR)

-Similar to an EIR, a Manager-Initiated Reclassification is submitted by a member's supervisor, where it has been established that the duties and responsibilities have warranted its placement in a new job class and pay band and that there have been significant changes to the role such that it no longer fits within its existing job class placement.
+Similar to an EIR, a Manager-Initiated Reclassification is submitted by a member's manager, where it has been established that there have been significant changes to the role such that it no longer fits within its existing job class placement and warrants placement in a new job class and pay band.

-Unlike EIRs, the union is notified after the information has been submitted by a member's manager and an assessment has been made.
-The union has no control over the timelines in an MIR until we receive official notification.
-In some cases, they are handled quickly on the management side.
-In other cases, they are held up for months and neither the member nor the union can get updates on the status.
+Unlike EIRs, the Union is not notified until after the reclassification request has been submitted by the manager and the University agrees that it finds significant change in the position.
+The Union has no information or control over the timelines of an MIR until it receives official notification.
+In some cases, MIRs are handled quickly on the management side.
+In other cases, they are held up for a long time, and neither the member nor the Union can get updates on the status.